ansible-collections/community.aws/docs/community.aws.rds_instance_module.rst

                         </ul>
                 </td>
                 <td>
                         <div>Enable mapping of AWS Identity and Access Management (IAM) accounts to database accounts.
-If this option is omitted when creating the cluster, Amazon RDS sets this to False.</div>
+If this option is omitted when creating the instance, Amazon RDS sets this to False.</div>
                 </td>
             </tr>
             <tr>